MitchellBerend/serde_components/README.md

 This way changing from json to toml will be a simple serializer swap without touching the rest of the code.

-Caution should be taken when the data structure that the serializer or deserializer produes is not the same.
-A json serializer will not produce the same data structure as the csv serializer.
+Caution should be taken when the data structure that the deserializer or serializer produes is not the same.
+A json serializer will not produce the same data structure as the csv deserializer.

 This library does not contain (de)serializers that depend on non standard library provided modules and that is a conscious choice.
 It should be up to the